go through menopause naturally

 • natural sugars (fruits, sweet veggies, raw honey, pure stevia leaf).

-2. Use A Phase-Specific Herbal Supplement
+2. Consider Using An Herbal Supplement

-• Vitex: helps with hot flashes and progesterone production.
+• hot flashes and night sweats.

 3. Use Essential Oils For Physical and Emotional Support